-In addition, the outcome of preclinical studies and early clinical trials may not be predictive of the success of later clinical trials.
-Our Phase 2 trial of MarzAA was conducted in eleven patients, and DalcA has been dosed repeatedly in a subcutaneous prophylaxis trial in only six patients.
-Trials of these product candidates in larger numbers of patients may not have similar efficacy results and could result in adverse effects that were not observed in the earlier trials with smaller numbers of patients.
+In addition, the outcome of preclinical studies and early clinical trials may not be predictive of the success of late-stage clinical trials.
+Trials of our product candidates in larger numbers of patients may not have similar efficacy results and could result in adverse effects that were not observed in the earlier trials with smaller numbers of patients.